chitalu/cprintf/README.md

 c_printf is an umbrella name used to encapsulate a group of C++(11/0x) language functions for extended formatted-printing.
-The project aims to provide a thin auxiallary layer atop that of fprintf.
+The purpose to provide a thin auxiallary layer atop that of (f)printf.
-Most functionality works, in much a similar manner to that of its patternal counter-part(s)	i.e printf, fprintf etc.
+Most functionality works, in much a similar manner, to that of its patternal counter-part(s)	i.e printf, fprintf etc.

-Aside from guarranteed type-safety (unlike that of it predecesors) c_printf also introduces the feature of colour token specification.
+Aside from guarranteed type-safety (unlike that of it predecesors) c_printf also introduces the feature of colour format specification for output directed to a terminal.
-With this, users are able to specify, as part of the format string, the colour of all or some of the format-string-text within console output.
+This functionality effectively permits users the ability to specify--as part of the format string--the colour of all (or some) of the format-string's characters.
-Alongside this is also the addition of map tokens which enable users the ability to map specific strings with certain token value(s).

-Extending on the use of variadic arguments, c_printf also permits users the ability to opt for the use of a Tuple object which then acts as a container for the to-be-printed arguments ordered in correspondence with the argument layout as specified within the format string.
+In taking advantage of variadic templates, the library's interface also provides functionality that enables users to opt for the use of a Tuple object as function input.
+This Tuple then acts as the container for the to-be-printed arguments who's elements are ordered in a corresponding layout with format specifiers (%...) in the format string.

+**Note**

-For numerous reasons the functionailty available on the Windows operating system is limited in comparison to that of the *nix family of operating systems (subject to terminal).
-This includes specifying text attributes with the following traits:
+For numerous reasons, the feature-set available on the Microsoft Windows Operating System is limited in comparison to that of the Linux Operating System (subject to terminal).

-* boldness
-* blinking
-* extended dim colour specification
-* 256 colour support
-* and more ...

-Thank you and I hope you enjoy using it in your projects.
+For more info, refer to: http://en.tldp.org/HOWTO/Text-Terminal-HOWTO.html _

+Floyd Mulenga Chitalu.

 Below is some sample code: